RensselaerMotorsport/LapSim/src/brakes/README.txt

 - created brakeCalcs.py (to hold rotor - caliper calculations)
     - added constants to file
 - created calipers.txt (to hold master cylinder information)

+1/27/23
+- replaced calipers.txt with database.csv
+- started to source and enter data for 4 calipers and 7 pad compounds